JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 Add an ellipsis to a button-link if it opens another UI area where input is possible.
 See examples for the [Button](button.topic).

-Do not use words like “navigate” or “click here”.
+Do not use words like "navigate" or "click here".
 A link already implies navigation or clicking.

 ![](08_writing_1.png)

-When possible, replace “Learn more” and other generic phrases with more informative ones.
+When possible, replace "Learn more" and other generic phrases with more informative ones.

 ![](08_writing_2.png)